raywu6/MissingCurlyBracket/README.md

 The worst and average case for the `peekMin()` method is **O(n)**.
 As the queue is not sorted based on priority, the elements of the priority queue must be iterated through to find the String with the minimum value.

 The worst and average case for the `removeMin()` method is **O(n)**.
 As the queue is not sorted based on priority, the elements of the priority queue must be iterated through to find the String with the minimum value, and remove said String.

+## To-Do
+1. Simple, independent methods (toString, constructor)
+2. helper fxns (minChildPos, swap)
+3a. add fxn
+3b. remove fxn
+4. peekMin, isEmpty (non-essential to the functionality of the heap)